owen-chin/to-do-list/README.md

-# A Simple To Do List Using HTML, CSS, JS
+# A Simple To Do List
+use client-side data storage to save tasks